galaxyproject/training-material/topics/variant-analysis/tutorials/tb-variant-analysis/tutorial.md

 If we give Snippy an annotated reference, it will silently run a tool called SnpEff which will figure out the effect of any changes on the genes and other features.
 If we just give Snippy the reference sequence alone without the annotations, it will not run SnpEff.

-We have an annotated reference and so will use it in this case.
+We have an annotated reference built from the inferred *M. tuberculosis* [ancestral reference genome](https://zenodo.org/record/3497110) and the gene annotation from the [H37Rv strain](https://www.ncbi.nlm.nih.gov/nuccore/NC_000962.3) so will use it in this case.

 > ### {% icon hands_on %} Hands-on: Run Snippy
 >